LeonBroseliske/CFC/README.md

 Debian: apt-get install python3-netaddr

+It's more efficient to use 'ipset' in addition to iptables.
+Ipset can be used to manage lists that iptables can refer to and use.
+This works faster and manipulation of the list is also more flexible and the preferred method of using this script.

+Debian: apt-get install ipset

 Since this script connects to the given servers with ssh, such access must be present before it can be used.

 ## Settings